shengchenyang/AyugeSpiderTools/README_en.md

 + 2).demo_two: Get mongodb configuration based on .conf in local VIT.
 + 4).demo_four: Get mongodb configuration from consul.
 + 6).demo_six: Scenario of asynchronously storing data in MongoDB.

+Scenario of storing data in PostgreSQL(need to install ayugespidertools[database] dependencies):
++ 21).demo_nine: Get postgresql configuration based on .conf in local VIT.
++ 22).demo_ten: Scenario of asynchronously storing data in PostgreSQL.
+- 23).
+It also supports obtaining configuration from nacos or consul, no more examples.

 - 7).demo_seven: Scenarios using requests to request (this feature has been removed, and using aiohttp is recommended instead)
 + 8).demo_eight: Scenario of storing data in both MySQL and MongoDB at the same time.